BinGitMaker/Travel_Shaker/README.md

 # Travel_Shaker
-Checkpoint4

 <h1>CLONE THE "DEV" BRANCH"</h1>

-Hello this is a school exercice.
+Hello this is a personnal project

 Subjet: My Personnal Travelog
 @2022-Travel Shaker by BinGitMaker